wickljas/PES_Board/docs/markdown/servo.md

 To be able to start to use the ``servo`` driver, the initial step is to create the servo objects and specify the pins to which the hardware will be connected in the ``main()`` scope.

-In the following step, two servos are plugged into pins **D0 - D1** on the PES Board.
+In the following step, two servos are plugged into pins **D0 - D1** on the PES board.
 Then create an object with the associated pins passed as an argument:

 ```
 Servo servo_D0(PB_D0);